fieldtrip/fieldtrip/external/jsonlab/README.txt

 JSON/UBJSON/MessagePack formatted strings and files, or to parse a JSON/UBJSON/MessagePack file into MATLAB data structure.
 JSONLab supports both MATLAB and [http://www.gnu.org/software/octave GNU Octave] (a free MATLAB clone).

+Compared to other MATLAB/Octave JSON parsers, JSONLab is uniquely lightweight, ultra-portable, producing dependable outputs across a wide-range of MATLAB (tested on R2008) and Octave (tested on v3.8) versions.
+It also uniquely supports BinaryJData/UBJSON/MessagePack data files as binary-JSON-like formats, designed for efficiency and flexibility with loss-less binary storage.
+As a parser written completely with the native MATLAB language, it is surprisingly fast when reading small-to-moderate sized JSON files (1-2 MB) with simple hierarchical structures, and is heavily optimized for reading JSON files containing large N-D arrays (known as the "fast array parser" in `loadjson`).

 JSON ([http://www.json.org/ JavaScript Object Notation]) is a highly portable, human-readable and [http://en.wikipedia.org/wiki/JSON "fat-free"] text format